UN WOMEN: OPERATIONS MANAGER

 - Conflict Management: Surface conflicts and address them proactively acknowledging different feelings and views and directing energy towards a mutually acceptable solution.

-- Leads teams effectively and shows mentoring as well as conflict resolution skills
+- Leads teams effectively, demonstrating emotional intelligence and good judgment.
+Good mentoring as well as conflict resolution skills.

 Required Skills and Experience

-- Master’s Degree or equivalent in Business Administration, Finance, or related field.
+Master’s degree or equivalent in Business Administration, Public Administration, Finance, Economics, or related field.

 In July 2010, the United Nations General Assembly created UN Women, the United Nations Entity for Gender Equality and the Empowerment of Women.
 The creation of UN Women came about as part of the UN reform agenda, bringing together resources and mandates for greater impact.
 It merges and builds on the important work of four previously distinct parts of the UN system (DAW, OSAGI, INSTRAW and UNIFEM), which focused exclusively on gender equality and women's empowerment.